How to get from Rimini to San Marino by bus

 I would have loved to have stayed the night, but budget restraints meant it just wasn’t viable, and the only hostel in San Marino had reviews mentioning bed bugs.

-The bus stop is not far from the Railway Station in Rimini (I had checked it out the evening before):
+The bus stop is not far from the Rimini Railway Station (I had checked it out the evening before) as shown on the map below:

 Rimini to San Marino bus stop sign

-You can get tickets online or buy them from the Tabaccheria, which is just up the street, cash only, and you can only buy them on the day:
+You can get tickets online or buy them directly from the Tabacco E Venere kiosk, which is just up the street, back towards the railway station, cash only (try to pay with small notes), and you can only buy them on the day:

-Ticket and timetable for the Rimini San Marino Shuttle Bus:
+Ticket and timetable for the Bonelli Rimini to San Marino Shuttle Bus:

-Tickets and timetable for the bus from Rimini to San Marino
+Physical ticket and timetable for the BonelliBus and Benedettini shuttle bus from Rimini to San Marino.

 I took the 9.25 am bus: